-The Supreme Court in Brisbane has had, for a considerable time, a simple e-trial platform that can provide substantial efficiencies for parties and the judiciary.
+We acknowledge that the Supreme Court in Brisbane has had, for a considerable time, a simple e-trial platform that can provide substantial efficiencies for parties and the judiciary.
 Unfortunately, our members' experience is that there has been a limited uptake of e-trials.
 Further, there appears to be a lack of facilities available in regional courthouses.